WPMedia/feed-components/README.md

 Some features use the same logic, so we've added the ability to create shared modules in this monorepo.
 These modules live in `utils`.
 We keep them separate in order to distinguish which packages are fusion themes blocks.

-> Any feature that uses shared modules needs to have its own `.npmrc` file due to the way lerna resolves packages during installation

 We weren't able to find a solution to use the `npm link` approach with shared modules.
 Instead, we'll use prerelease versions to denote "development" versions of these modules:

 - **Before you start work on a shared module, enter prerelease mode.** To enter prerelease mode, run `changesets pre enter {tag}` (see the [changesets prerelease documentation](https://github.com/atlassian/changesets/blob/master/docs/prereleases.md) for more information).
 To be clear who is doing the development, suggest using your initials as the tag.
 The packages will be published as `1.0.1-cw.0`.